maxadamski/ricecooker/README.md

   -M, --no-meta
     Do not execute meta-modules.

+  -i, --include MODULE
+    Run given module

-  -I, --include
+  -I, --include-tree MODULE (future)
-    Run given module, even if it doesn't match
+    Run given module, and it's children

+  -x, --exclude MODULE
+    Do not run given module

-  -X, --exclude
+  -X, --exclude-tree MODULE (future)
-    Do not execute given module, and it's children.
+    Do not run given module, and it's children

-  -o, --run-only
+  -o, --only MODULE (future)
     Do not run any module except the one given.

-  PATTERN
+  -s, --select SELECTOR (default: $RICE_SELECTOR)
-    Run top-level modules and matching descendants.
+    Run modules only matching the given selector.

-    A descendant is matching iff it's pattern is a prefix of the given PATTERN.
-    If no pattern is given, only top-level modules are run.
+SELECTOR
+  SELECTOR := S-PATTERN | ''
+  S-PATTERN := S-ATOM | S-PATTERN:S-PATTERN
+  S-ATOM := [A-Za-z]+ | '_'

+  MODULE is matching if it's M-PATTERN matches SELECTOR's S-PATTERN,
+    or MODULE is an M-ATOM and SELECTOR equals ''.

+  M-PATTERN is matching if SELECTOR is an S-PATTERN,
+    and M-PATTERN ATOMS are a matching prefix of S-PATTERN ATOMS.

+  M-ATOM matches S-ATOM if they are equal or S-ATOM equals '_'.

 NOTES
-  Before running a module, `rice::transaction_begin` is executed, which begins a new transaction.
+  Before running a module, `rice::transaction_begin` is executed,
+    which begins a new transaction.

-  After running a module, `rice::transaction_end` is executed, which ends the current transaction.
+  After running a module, `rice::transaction_end` is executed,
+    which ends the current transaction.

-  If module failed and rollback is enabled, `rice::rollback_all` is executed after when transaction ends.
+  If module failed and rollback is enabled, `rice::rollback_all` is executed after
+    the transaction ends.

-  A module fails iff the transaction failed, or module's exit code was not 0.
+  A module fails iff the transaction failed,
+    or module's exit code was not 0.

-  A transaction fails iff a transaction step is not failable, and it's exit code is not 0.
+  A transaction fails iff a transaction step is not failable,
+    and it's exit code is not 0.
 ```